Leonardo investors reject liability action against CEO

-Shareholders in Leonardo (LDOF.MI) rejected a proposal by activist investor Bluebell Partners to launch a liability action against the Italian defence company's CEO, the group said on Wednesday.
+MILAN (Reuters) - Shareholders in Leonardo rejected a proposal by activist investor Bluebell Partners to launch a liability action against the Italian defence company’s CEO, the group said on Wednesday.

-CEO Alessandro Profumo was sentenced last year in the first instance to six years imprisonment for false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena (BMPS.MI).
+CEO Alessandro Profumo was sentenced last year in the first instance to six years imprisonment for false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena.

 Activist investor Bluebell Partners, which owns 25 shares in the defence group, last month proposed launching a liability action against Profumo and seeking damages deriving from the conviction.